bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-Also, engines can push in body of the engine class and in their own `config/environments/*.rb`.
+Engines can do the same, either in the body of the engine class itself or in
+their own `config/environments/*.rb` file.

 NOTE: If `app/serializers` is pushed to `config.autoload_once_paths`, Rails no longer considers this an autoload path, despite being a custom directory under `app`.
 This setting overrides that rule.

+The need to not reload arises whenever something outside the reload cycle holds
+on to your class or module such as the Rails framework, an engine, or a
+middleware stack.
+Reloading such a class produces a new object that is unused.
+Making the class non-reloadable removes the discrepancy and ensures there is
+only ever one object.
-This is key for classes and modules that are cached in places that survive reloads, like the Rails framework itself.

-For example, Active Job serializers are stored inside Active Job:
+For an example of classes and modules that are cached in places that survive reloads, consider the Active Job serializers which are stored inside Active Job:

 ```ruby
 # config/initializers/custom_serializers.rb